prtracker/prtrackerfront/README.md

 # prtrackerfront
-A React Application to track the Pull Requests raised by the developers.
+A React-Redux application to keep a track of the pull requests raised by developers.
+Has functionalities where you can view the listing.
+Add new element to the listing.
+Sort and filter listing as per PR information.